Big pictures of motivic and classical homotopy theories: The picture in motivic homotopy theory: Part 2

 \section{The picture in motivic homotopy theory: Part 2}

 Recall that the Eilenberg-Maclane spectrum provided us with a free-forgetful adjunction in the classical setting that led us to connect the stable homotopy category to the (unbounded) derived category of abelian groups.
 Using that adjunction, $D(\mathbf{Ab})$ was identified with the category of $H\mathbb{Z}\text{-modules}$ in the category of symmetric spectra.
-On the other hand, $M\mathbb{Z}$ lifts to a commutative ring object in the category of motivic symmetric $\mathbb{P}^1\text{-spectra}$ which allows us to define $M\mathbb{Z}\text{-modules}$.
+On the other hand, $M\mathbb{Z}$ lifts to a commutative ring object in the category of motivic symmetric $T\text{-spectra}$ which allows us to define $M\mathbb{Z}\text{-modules}$.
 Now, the question is to find out what category does this lead us to.
 In other words, what is the analogue of $D(\mathbf{Ab})$ in the motivic setting?
-It turns out that the analogue is Voevodsky's triangulated category of motives.
-Having the big picture \ref{cpic} of classical homotopy in mind, we will construct the second part of our motivic picture.
+It turns out that the analogue is Voevodsky's triangulated category of motives - see \cite{Voevodsky2000} for a full discussion of Voevodsky's motives.
+In this section, we will construct the second part of our motivic picture having the Diagram \ref{classicalpic} of classical homotopy in mind.
+The main reference for this section is \cite{RondigsOstvaerMain}.